kvesteri/wtforms-alchemy/docs/index.rst

 Here UserUpdateForm inherits the configuration properties of UserForm, hence it would use model User and have additional Email validator on column 'email'.
+Also it assigns all fields as optional.

 Configuration